MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

    **SPOTenantPortalUrl** is the URL of your company's or organization's SharePoint Online portal, and **CloudSsaID** is the name of the cloud SSA that you created earlier.

-7. When prompted, use one of the following admin rules to sign in your Office 365 tenant:
+7. When prompted, use one of the following admin roles to sign in your Office 365 tenant:
    - Global Administrator
    - Application Administrator
    - Cloud Application Administrator